How senators 'defied political gravity' on same-sex marriage

 Still, most Republicans weren't inclined to vote for the bill.
 Supporters had to find at least seven more Republicans to get to yes.

 In the first weeks after the House vote, the five senators went to work to find those votes.
-Baldwin, who had advised House lawmakers to keep the bill simple and straightforward, says “the ink wasn’t even dry on the ledger yet” when she took the list of House supporters and started to talk to members from those same states, noting that their home-state colleagues across the Capitol had supported the bill.
-In those early conversations, she says, she was introducing senators to the idea of supporting the bill “from the perspective of ‘they would have political cover.’”
+Baldwin, who had advised House lawmakers to keep the bill simple and straightforward, says "the ink wasn't even dry on the ledger yet" when she took the list of House supporters and started to talk to members from those same states, noting that their home-state colleagues across the Capitol had supported the bill and could give them "political cover," she says.

 But in talking to Republicans, they quickly found that the biggest concern was religious liberty, and whether the bill would penalize private institutions or groups that did not want to perform same-sex marriages or provide services to same-sex couples.
 So they started crafting an amendment to address it.